5am-code/laravel-notion-api/README.md

 ## Usage

-Head over to the [Documentation](https://www.notion.so/5amcode/Working-Examples-813998dab4244158b51ea3b25b420c60) of this package in Notion.
+Head over to the [Documentation](https://5amco.de/docs) of this package.

 ### 🔥 Code Examples to jumpstart your Notion API Project